NTUT-Machine-Vision/lab3/README.md

 You can use the code in `server/` to run the server.
 You can modify the port in the corresponding file.

+> [!IMPORTANT]
+> Related code to the remote models is only available `general` folder, not in the platform-specific folders.